|

 museum.

-Galleries of Wales, NMGW, is an independent chartered body and a
+- The National Museums and Galleries of Wales, NMGW, is an independent chartered body and a

 registered charity with core funding through grant-in-aid from the Welsh